NikKowPHP/social-brain/chapters/chapter-12.md

 ---
 ### **Part 1: The Difficult Conversation Protocol**

-A difficult conversation is an interaction where the SCF threats are high for everyone involved.
+A difficult conversation is an interaction where the SCARF threats are high for everyone involved.
 A conductor cannot avoid dissonance; they must learn to conduct through it.

 ***Previously on the Phoenix Project:*** *After Maria's blunt email to Mark (C4), the tension boiled over into a disastrous public meeting where she publicly criticized him.
 Maria must initiate a difficult, high-stakes repair conversation to save the relationship and the project.*